-Hardcopies were also available at the Library (585 Franklin Street) and Senior Center (266 Escuela Avenue) between the hours of 8:00 a.m. and 5:00 p.m., Monday through Friday.
+Hardcopies were also available at the Library (585 Franklin Street), and Senior Center (266 Escuela Avenue) between the hours of 8:00 a.m. and 5:00 p.m., Monday through Friday.
 Notice of Availability of the Action Plan was distributed to over 90 entities, organizations, agencies and citizens or groups that attended the forums, requested such notification and provided their contact information.
-In addition, public comment was encouraged at the could hearings listed below, and be submitted in writing to neighborhoods@mountainview.gov or City of Mountain View Community Development Department, PO.
+In addition, public comment was encouraged at the hearings listed below, and could be in submitted writing neighborhoods@mountainview.gov or City of Mountain View Community Development Department, PO.
 Box 7540, Mountain View, CA 94039-7540.
-A summary of all public comments received during the circulation period will be provided, along with the City's response to the comments, in this section after April 24, 2018.